Campaigns of Nader Shah: The Ottoman occupation

-Soon the Hotaki conquerors installed a new leader as king through a coup de'tat in which Mahmud I was replaced with a capable cousin of his; Ashraf.
-Ashraf marched west to put a halt to any further expansion by the Ottomans and to the surprise of many defeated them.
+Soon, the Hotaki conquerors installed a new leader as king through a coup d'état in which Mahmud I was replaced with a capable cousin of his, Ashraf.
+Ashraf marched west to put a halt to any further expansion by the Ottomans and, to the surprise of many, defeated them.
 The diplomatic outcome however was very much reconciliatory as the Ottomans promised recognition of Ashraf as the legitimate Shah of Iran in exchange for Ashraf's acknowledgement of Ottoman rule in their new territories in the Caucasus and western Iran.

-As Nader and Ashraf came head-to-head in a conflict that would decide the fate of the country, the Ottomans wisely supported Ashraf against the Safavid loyalists as a resurgent Iran under an ambitious and talented general who would be flushed with the success of conquest would not bode well for the Ottomans hold on their newly acquired provinces.
-Despite support from the Turks, Nader still managed to completely destroy Ashraf's forces in numerous engagements which led to re-establishing the Safavid state under the nominal rule of Tahmasp II.
+As Nader and Ashraf came head-to-head in a conflict that would decide the fate of the country, the Ottomans wisely supported Ashraf against the Safavid loyalists, as a resurgent Iran under an ambitious and talented general who would be flushed with the success of conquest would not bode well for the Ottomans' hold on their newly acquired provinces.
+Despite the support his opponent received from the Turks, Nader still managed to completely destroy Ashraf's forces in numerous engagements which led to re-establishing the Safavid state under the nominal rule of Tahmasp II.
 Istanbul's fears had been realised as Nader would certainly turn to liberating the lost territories of the empire.
-The Ottomans however had been present in the west of the country for close to a decade and would prove a very formidable challenge to any efforts at their expulsion from what now formed the eastern boundaries of their empire.
+The Ottomans, however, had been present in the west of the country for close to a decade and would prove a very formidable challenge to any efforts aimed at their expulsion from what now formed the eastern boundaries of their empire.

 Nader marches on Nahavand

-On March 9, 1730, the Iranian army exited Shiraz and in a leisurely manner celebrated the new year (Nowruz), after which Nader commenced a rapid forced march westward in the hope of catching the Ottomans off balance.
+On 9 March 1730, the Iranian army exited Shiraz and celebrated the new year (Nowruz) in a leisurely manner, after which Nader started a rapid, forced march westwards in the hope of catching the Ottomans off balance.
 Reaching Ottoman-occupied town of Nahavand via Luristan, Nader put the Turks here to flight towards Hamadan, where, recovering from their initial shock and panic, they regrouped and presented themselves in the valley of Malayer to give battle in the hope of ending the Iranian advance on Hamadan.